-If you are troubled by noise there are a number of courses of action you may take:
+If you are troubled by noise there are several courses of action you may take:

-- If you are concerned about noise from a neighbour, local business, manufacturer or equipment in the street, initially it would best to approach the person responsible, explain the problem, they may not be aware.
+- If you are concerned about noise from a neighbour, local business, manufacturer or equipment in the street, initially it would best to approach the person responsible and explain the problem as they may not be aware.
 This approach will give an opportunity to resolve the problem.